 The American Association of Colleges of Nursing (AACN) promotes excellence in academic nursing and publishes The Essentials Series.
 The Series outlines the necessary curriculum content and expected graduate competencies for each degree.
 The accrediting arm of AACN is the Commission on Collegiate Nursing Education (CCNE).
 Because the SON Graduate programs (BSN to DNP; Post MSN to DNP) are accredited by CCNE, the integration of IPE into the Graduate Program curricula is an essential element.
-This is evidenced by the following standards/expectations found in the Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006).
+This is evidenced by the following standards/expectations found in The Essentials: Competencies for Professional Nursing Education (AACN, 2021).